 (b) Work at least forty hours per month earning at least state or federal minimum wage, whichever is lower.

-(3) An individual participating in MBIWD with a medically improved disability, whose medical condition is determined, at the time of a regularly scheduled continuing disability review, to have regressed may be reevaluated for the MBIWD basic covered group in accordance with paragraph (C)(1) of this rule.
+(3) An individual participating in MBIWD with a medically improved disability, whose medical condition is determined to have regressed may be reevaluated for the MBIWD basic covered group in accordance with paragraph (C)(1) of this rule.

 (4) If the individual is eligible for MBIWD under the basic or medically improved group and ceases to work, the individual may continue to participate in MBIWD for up to six months beginning the first day of the month after the month the individual is no longer working when: